 - Stanford Correspondence Unit: Bracewell joined the Stanford faculty at the beginning of the 1955-1956 academic year, and remained at Stanford for the rest of his career.
 He retired from teaching in 1991, but continued to be active in radio astronomy and related research projects.
 This unit includes Bracewell's professional correspondence dated August 1955-2006.
-No correspondence was found in this filing sequence for 1976 or 1979, and there is only one set of letters for 1980.
+No correspondence was found in this filing sequence for 1976 or 1979, and there is only one set of letters each for July-December 1962 and for 1980.
 For additional correspondence, see the other series in the Bracewell collection, as Bracewell filed much of his correspondence with relevant topical files.
 Size: 8.0 linear feet.

 - Stanford Departmental Memos Subunit: This subunit includes memos and correspondence dated 1963-1975, separated by Bracewell from other Stanford correspondence and labeled by him as "Departmental Memos."
 Although most items are inter- and intra-departmental correspondence, some items do not appear to differ in their format or type of content from the correspondence filed in the Stanford Correspondence Unit above.
 Bracewell's separation and labeling of the material has been retained.
 Size: 1.0 linear feet.